 "We shouldn't deal with bygones," he said.
 "He has a record throughout his public life and during the past 15 years that people should be proud of."

-Mr Sharon went on to become leader of the right-wing Likud Party in opposition after Mr Netanyahu's decisive defeat in the 1999 general election.
+Mr Sharon went on to become leader of the Likud Party in opposition after Mr Netanyahu's defeat in the 1999 general election.

 After the failure of the 2000 Camp David talks, Mr Sharon sought to stir a public groundswell against the then Prime Minister Ehud Barak, depicting him as a usurper ready to trade Jerusalem for a peace agreement.

-0n 6 February 2001 he won a landslide victory, pledging to achieve "security and true peace" while insisting he would not be bound by previous negotiations with the Palestinians.
+In February 2001 Mr Sharon won a landslide victory, pledging to achieve "security and true peace" while insisting he would not be bound by previous negotiations with the Palestinians.

 Following a spate of suicide bombings and attacks by Palestinian militants in Israel in the 1990s and beyond, Mr Sharon sought to fortify the state by building the controversial West Bank barrier.

 However, he went on to withdraw from Gaza and four settlements in the northern West Bank in the face of great hostility at home, but ruled out any further unilateral withdrawals.

-Amid the growing dissent within Likud over the withdrawal from Gaza, Ariel Sharon left the party in 2005 along with many allies to form Kadima.
+Amid growing dissent within Likud over the Gaza pull-out, Ariel Sharon left the party in November 2005 along with many allies to form Kadima and dissolved parliament.

-The party was seen by some largely as a vehicle for Mr Sharon, bringing together disparate politicians under the unifying influence of the veteran leader, but has been forced to find its own voice now that its founder has left the political stage.
+Kadima was seen by some largely as a vehicle for Mr Sharon, bringing together disparate politicians under the unifying influence of the veteran leader.